NicoJanE/WSL-Development-Stack-GLFW-Skia-CPP-Template/README.md

 ## 3. Future instructions

-**Build Environment Setup** instructions can be found here:
+**Build Environment Setup** manual instructions can be found here (see also the **Quick Configurations links** at the top):

 - [For Linux](https://nicojane.github.io/WSL-Development-Stack-GLFW-Skia-CPP-Template/Howtos/setup_linux)
 - [For Window](https://nicojane.github.io/WSL-Development-Stack-GLFW-Skia-CPP-Template/Howtos/setup_win)

-Note that both use the same project source folder to build (Linux is build from the WSL Windows mount )
+>Note that both use the same project source folder to build (Linux is build from the WSL Windows mount )

-**Project build instruction** instructions for building the app with the  VSC or Visual Studio or via the console can be found [here](https://nicojane.github.io/WSL-Development-Stack-GLFW-Skia-CPP-Template/Howtos/building_project)
+**Project build instruction** instructions for building the Sample with the VSC or Visual Studio or via the console can be found [here](https://nicojane.github.io/WSL-Development-Stack-GLFW-Skia-CPP-Template/Howtos/building_project)

 <br>